 Annual Funds Available for Northwest Transportation Safety Programs

-To be eligible for grants, programs must address at least one of the Blueprint-identified emphasis areas including serious crash types, high-risk drivers and occupants, special vehicles, vulnerable roadway users and special roadway environments.
-The more widespread the impact of the program and the longer it lasts, the better chance it has to receive some of the limited funding.
-Read more about these emphasis areas in the Blueprint for Safer Roadways.
-If you have questions about the grant process, call 888 ASK MODOT (888-275-6636) or speak with your local Regional Planning Commission.
+To be eligible for the grants, programs must address at least one of the Blueprint-identified emphasis areas including serious crash types, high-risk drivers and occupants, special vehicles, vulnerable roadway users, and special roadway environments.
+The more widespread the impact the program has, and the longer it lasts, the better chance it has to receive some of the limited funds.
+Further information on these emphasis areas is available in the Blueprint for Safer Roadways available for download at www.savemolives.com.

 St. Joseph Teens Can Win a Free Car for Driving Safely